Our Schools » Valley Charter Middle School » Staff Directory: Valley Charter Middle School

 Arnold Gomez, 7th/8th Grade History Teacher

 Arnold Gomez graduated from California State University Northridge where he earned a bachelor's in history with a minor in civic and community engagement in 2018.
 During college, he worked as TA and became passionate about teaching and helping students.
 He went back the following semester to CSUN and earned a single subject teaching credential.
-Mr. Gomez was a student-teacher at San Fernando High school and Byrd Middle School.
+Mr. Gomez was a student teacher at San Fernando High school and Byrd Middle School.
 He strives to be the best teacher he can be and help students with their education in any way possible, just like the impactful teachers he had when he was a K-12 student.
-Mr. Lopez is motivated and dedicated to continuously improving his teaching methods and learning from his fellow teachers.
-He makes a positive impact in his students' lives and education and makes VCMS a school that all students love.
+Mr. Gomez is motivated and dedicated to continuously improving his teaching methods and learning from his fellow teachers.
+He positively impacts his students' lives and makes VCMS a school students love.
 He plans to earn his master’s degree with the intention of becoming a principal.
 In his free time he enjoys watching football, reading, playing Fallout and listening to music.

 [email protected]valley charter middle school Stephen Lopez